 A couple of final notes, though.
 This OEM copy of Windows required no user setup and no authentication.
 It installed without me having to enter a product code and just gave me a username of ‘owner’.
 That’s nice.

-In spite on being on a machine meant for Vista, the screen redrawing is dreadful.
+In spite on being on a machine originally sold with Vista, the screen redrawing is dreadful.
 I’ll see if the video drivers from the Dell drivers site help.
 And now I’m on SP3, I’ll see if turning on multi-core support now works.

 Finally I rather like the postmodern feel of my desk now.
 There’s a Minitel terminal, a CP/M machine (well, okay, an FPGA replica of one), a Power Macintosh G3, an Apple PowerBook 3400c, the Beeb and the PC